-The goal of this task is to complete design and engineering of the proposed facility, to bring the project to construction-ready status.
-This task will culminate in approved construction documents and construction permits.
+The goal of this task is to complete design and engineering to bring the existing bioenergy facility to construction-ready status as a bioenergy facility which will convert local MSW food waste to renewable natural gas.
+This task will culminate in approved construction documents and grading permits.